brainfucksec/kalitorify/README.md

 In simple terms, with kalitorify you can redirect all traffic of your Kali Linux operating system through the Tor Network.

+**This program was created for the Kali Linux operating system (Kali Linux rolling 2020.x) , don't run on other Linux distributions if you're not sure what you're doing.**

 ### What is Tor?